climb719/scaresquare/notes.md

 Components -
-App
+App Container
-HorrorList
-Each Horror
-Rating Button
-Form
+HorrorList - All of the horror moves/shos
+Each Horror - each horror with button to add rating/vote Rating Button
+Form - to add a horror to the list